NREL/cpd-docs/docs/README.md

 ## Updates <!-- {docsify-ignore} -->

-This guide was just released!
-Let us know if you have any issues at cpd@nrel.gov
+Let us know if you have any issues with the user guide at cpd@nrel.gov

-Updates to the CPD User Guide will be described here.
+Updates to the CPD User Guide are described here.
 For details on updates to the CPD itself, go to https://cpd.chemcatbio.org/release-notes

+### 1.1.0 - 2021/09/30 <!-- {docsify-ignore} -->

+- Added information on [uploading](/uploading-data) and [curation](/curation)

+### 1.0.3 - 2021/06/30 <!-- {docsify-ignore} -->

+- First release of the CPD User Guide!